Insect pheromones: Biological properties

 The sex pheromone cocktail emitted by a female insect spreads downwind.
 In the recipient male, the molecules strike the antennae, where reception of the pheromones takes place by means of olfactory cells on the olfactory hairs or sensilla.
 The antennae adsorb about 30% of the pheromone molecules contained in an airstream.
 The remaining molecules hit the outer exoskeleton where they are enzymatically degraded.

 The pheromone molecules first reach the cuticle of the olfactory hairs and diffuse through pores into a pore cone and from there into tubules.
 From there, the molecules diffuse further to the dendritic membrane.
 This membrane has receptors that, when a pheromone is received, cause a change in electrical resistance via the opening of ion channels, creating an electrical resistance that results in a perception.
 Even a single pheromone molecule can trigger a nerve impulse.[59]
 However, the recognition of a specific pheromone cocktail requires a certain level of excitation of different cell types of varying specificity.
 It is assumed that the characteristic excitations received from the different receptors in the central nervous system are modulated there into an excitation pattern.
 If this excitation pattern, which depends on the quantitative ratio of the received pheromone molecules, matches the coding of an innate behavioral pattern, this leads to the triggering of a corresponding behavioral response, such as the headwind approach to a pheromone source.

 Pheromone species

 According to their effect, two classes of pheromones can be distinguished, the primer and the releaser pheromones.
 Under certain conditions, certain pheromones act as both releaser and primer pheromones.

-Releaserpheromone
+Releaser pheromone

 Releaser pheromones have a brief, immediate behavior-controlling effect.
 The first pheromone discovered, bombycol, is an example.
 Releaser pheromones typically include aggregation pheromones, dispersal pheromones, alarm pheromones, tracking pheromones, and marking pheromones, among others, in addition to the well-known sex pheromones.